RANGER (NOW MICKEY)

 We got Mickey to keep our cat Sonny (formerly Batman) company, and oh boy was that an idea.
 They are referred to as "Double Trouble" now and they are so fun to watch!
 After they spend the day hanging out and playing they crawl onto bed at night and fall asleep watching TV. -Juliana A.

-ADOPTED FEBRUARY 2019
+ADOPTED NOVEMBER 2019

 ADOPTED MARCH 2018

 Do you have a Cape Ann Animal Aid adoption success story you'd like to share?
 If so, please submit it here.
 Adoption stories are posted to our Happy Tails webpage.
 We may also share your story and uploaded photos on our social media pages or in Cape Ann Animal Aid communications.
 (If we share your story, we will never publish your full name.
 Stories may be edited for clarity/content/length.)